 The Board of Directors, officers and employees of JG Summit Holdings, Inc. (the "Company" or the "Corporation") are committed to the principles of corporate governance contained in this Corporate Governance Manual.
-The Board recognizes that Corporate Governance is a necessary component of sound business management which will in turn contribute to the improvement of the value of the Corporation for the benefit of its shareholders and stakeholders.
+The Board recognizes that Corporate Governance is a necessary component of sound business management that will contribute to the improvement of the value of the Corporation for the benefit of its shareholders and stakeholders.